PyMesh/PyMesh/README.md

 **PyMesh** is a code base developed by Qingnan Zhou for his PhD research at New York University.
-It is a rapid prototyping platform focused on geometry processing.  **PyMesh** is written using both C++ and python, where computational intensive functionalities are realized in C++, and Python is used for create minimalistic and easy to use interfaces.
+It is a rapid prototyping platform focused on geometry processing.  **PyMesh** is written with both C++ and Python, where computational intensive functionalities are realized in C++, and Python is used for creating minimalistic and easy to use interfaces.

 ![PyMesh][teaser]
 (Model source: [Bust of Sappho](https://www.thingiverse.com/thing:14565))